Arizona

 Surprise, Arizona

-Surprise, Arizona (population 92,000) is a booming city is nestled next to the White Tank Mountains on the northwestern outskirts of Phoenix and is home to a significant number of retirees.
-In fact, of the population, 25% is age 45 to 64, and 25% is age 65 or better.
-The median age is 46, higher than the national median.
-The average cost of living is approximately 5% below the national average,
+Surprise (population 155,000) sits next to the White Tank Mountains on the northwestern outskirts of Phoenix and is home to a significant number of retirees.
+In fact, 40% of residents are age 45 or better.

-The Surprise Senior Center, open Monday - Friday, is operated by the city and is the hub of activities for citizens age 60+ and for disabled adults.
-The fee is $10 per year.
+The Surprise Senior Center, open Monday through Friday, is operated by the city and is the hub of activities for citizens age 60 and better and for disabled adults.
 A fitness center, hot meals, classes and more are available.

-Summer daytime temperatures often exceed 100 degrees, but every building is air conditioned.
+Summer daytime temperatures often exceed 100 degrees.
 Winter temperatures are in the 50s, 60s and 70s.
 Humidity is practically non-existent, and there is very little rain or wind.
-Just lots of heat, sunny blue skies and some amazing sunsets.
+Just lots of heat, blue skies and some amazing sunsets.

-Great Retirement Spots Newsletter is published many times a month by Webwerxx, Inc., 2770 S. Elmira St., Denver, CO 80231.
-(303) 358-0512.
-Copyright © 2006-2010.
+Webwerxx, Inc. Copyright (c) 2006-2024.
 All rights reserved.
-No part of this electronic publication may be reproduced without the express written consent of Webwerxx, Inc. Many attempts were made to verify the accuracy of the information contained in this bulletin, but some information may have changed since publication.
-Webwerxx, Inc. cannot be held responsible for information that has changed since this publication appeared online.
-Please contact us at staff@greatretirementspots.com if you have questions or comments.
-View our privacy policy.
+No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
+Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not responsible for inaccurate information contained in its articles and/or reports.